alexandreleroux/Apptronica/maps/README.md

 * Orange (#FFA500) is the color for official Moog markers, such as headquarters and Moog staff
 * Moog dealers and stores will use the commercial icon ![example](https://cdn.rawgit.com/mapbox/maki/mb-pages/src/commercial-24.svg) in the light blue color (#66CCFF)

-# Providing feedback and more

-* You have great ideas to improve this map?
-[Let us know in the issues](https://github.com/alexandreleroux/Apptronica/issues)!
-* You play Animoog?
-Head here for the [Animoog players map](https://github.com/alexandreleroux/Animoog)!
-* And my shameless plug, I'm an Animoog soloist part of the Apptronica label, my [albums of improvized Animoog solos are available for free](http://animoog.org/satri), it got good reviews and even made it to the Moog Music frontpage